rhel-labs/learn-katacoda/helpful-commands/step4.md

 `kill $(pidof top)`{{execute T1}}

-Returning to Terminal 2 reveals that the `top` output is no longer updating.
+This does not show any output, but returning to Terminal 2 reveals that `top` is no longer updating.

-More information on process managment can be found in the [Service Admin Basics lab](https://lab.redhat.com/service-admin).
+If you want more exercises on this topic, more information on process managment can be found in the [Service Admin Basics lab](https://lab.redhat.com/service-admin).